RetroJoshua/LPSS/README.md

 supplied as arguments to it.
 3. Write a shell script that displays a list of all files in the current directory to which the user has read, write and execute permissions.
-4. Write a C program to implement ―ls –ls‖ command.
+4. Write a C program to implement 'ls –ls' command.
 5. Write a C program which creates a child process and the parent waits for child‘s exit.
 6. Write a C program to demonstrate the difference between the fork and vfork system calls.